zed/imunify360-doc/docs/dashboard/README.md

 ### Global Black/White list IP management

-Starting from Imunify360 version 4.5 an administrator can manage IPs globally, this means that you can blacklist or whitelist an IP not only on one server but on a group of servers.
+Administrator can manage IPs globally, this means that you can blacklist or whitelist an IP not only on one server but on a group of servers.

 Prior to manage IPs globally, you should create a group and add servers into it.
 This can be done via [CLN UI](https://cln.cloudlinux.com/).
 You can find the complete documentation on how to create and manage servers’ groups [here](https://docs.cln.cloudlinux.com/dashboard/#server-groups).